CartoDB/documentation/app/content/spatial-extension-sf/examples/minkowski-distance-to-perform-cannibalization-analysis.md

 ## Minkowski distance to perform cannibalization analysis

-In this example we are going to see how we can use Minkowski distance to evaluate cannibalization across Starbucks stores in Los Ángeles.
-In this case we will consider that the ratio of cannibalization depends on the nearby stores sizes and the distance to them.
-As we don’t have data concerning how one store influences the others we are going to simplify this problem by using a random generated value, starbucks_size.
+In this example we are going to showcase how to use the Minkowski distance to evaluate cannibalization across Starbucks stores in Los Ángeles, assuming that the ratio of cannibalization depends on the nearby store sizes and the distance to them.
+As we do not have real data concerning of the store, for the sake of simplicity we are going to use a randomly generated value: `starbucks_size`.

-First of all we cross join de data in order to extract the different Starbucks combinations.
-As `ST_MINKOWSKIDISTANCE` returns a matrix with the distances between the different geometries compared we are using GET to get the position [0, 1] from the matrix.
+The first step consists of cross joining the data in order to extract the different Starbucks combinations.
+Then, we use `ST_MINKOWSKIDISTANCE` to compute the distances between the different geometries.
+Notice that since this function returns a matrix, we are using `GET` to get the position [0, 1] from this matrix.

 ```sql
 WITH starbucks AS